adlerweb3/nginx-load_balancer/readme.md

 ## IP Configs

-Passando os IPs externos de acesso e não o IP do NGINX PROXY
+Passing the access external IPs and not the NGINX PROXY IP

-Os IPs logados nos NODES são os do NGINX PROXY
+The IPs logged into the NODES are those of the NGINX PROXY

 ![Untitled](.github/Untitled%2011.png)